Convergence of local times of stochastic processes associated with resistance forms: Uniform continuity of stochastic processes

 \section{Uniform continuity of stochastic processes}

-In this section, we provide a version of Kolmogorov-Chentsov continuity theorem.
-One can find similar results and detailed arguments for random fields on $\mathbb{R}^{m}$ in \cite{Potthoff_09_SampleII}.
-The difference is that the condition we assume for a index set of a stochastic process is weaker than that of \cite{Potthoff_09_SampleII}, and we provide a quantitative estimate for continuity of a process.
+In this section, we provide a version of the Kolmogorov-Chentsov continuity theorem (cf.\ \cite[Theorem 3.23]{Kallenberg_02_Foundations}).
+One can find similar results and detailed arguments for random fields on $\mbR^{m}$ in \cite{Potthoff_09_SampleII}.
+The difference of our result is that the condition we assume for an index set of a stochastic process is weaker than that of \cite{Potthoff_09_SampleII}, and moreover, we provide a quantitative estimate for the continuity of a process.